Tapping For Anxiety And Stress Relief

 What is anxiety?

-Virtually everyone feels nervous or on edge from time to time, such as before a big work presentation or during conflict with a friend or partner.
+Virtually everyone feels nervous or on edge from time to time, such as before a big work presentation or during a conflict with a friend or partner.
 However, having a clinical, diagnosable anxiety disorder is different from just having a case of nerves.
-These disorders are characterized by “excessive worry or fear” that’s generally out of proportion to the situation and is so pervasive and persistent that it can negatively impact daily functioning, relationships, and overall well-being.
+These disorders are characterized by excessive fear and worry that are generally out of proportion to the situation and are so pervasive and persistent that they can negatively impact daily functioning, relationships, and overall well-being.
 In addition to the mental symptoms, it may also manifest as physical pain for some people in the form of stomach aches, headaches, and muscle aches.
 It can also have other physical symptoms, like sleep disturbances or increased heart rate.

 There are various subtypes of disorders that an individual may present with, including: